seppenen/Pipeline_IAC/README.md

-﻿
-This scripts creates pipeline in Devops portal, cloud environment during pipeline runtime and deploy application container.
+Project based on Terraform.
+These scripts creates pipeline in Devops portal, cloud environment during pipeline runtime and deploy application containers.

 ## Following definitions will be created: